UniMath/agda-unimath/src/foundation/computational-identity-types.lagda.md

 The yoneda identity types are equivalent to the standard identity types, but have a strictly associative and unital concatenation operation.
-We can leverage this and the judgmental properties of the construction of the judgmentally involutive identity types to construct operations on the computational identity types that satisfy the strict algebraic laws
+We can leverage this and the judgmental properties of the construction of the strictly involutive identity types to construct operations on the computational identity types that satisfy the strict algebraic laws